 John Paul Jones is Ferocious

-An historical drama, 120 minutes, set in the 1780s, the film includes 18th century naval battles, glittering Russian palaces, deep romance and vicious intrigues.
+An historical drama, set in the 1780s, FEROCIOUS includes 18th century naval battles, glittering Russian palaces, deep romance and vicious intrigues.
 Similar to Master & Commander, Amadeus, Barry Lyndon, 12 Years a Slave.

 At war against the Ottomans for